-It seems that they need to learn a few more points.
+It seems that they still need to learn a few more points.

-1. What they did not know in 2016 is the difficulty of getting out of the European Union.
+1. What they did not know in 2016 is the difficulty of leaving the European Union (EU).
 It seems that they still do not know it in 2018.
-The ‘confusion, lack of progress, hard Brexit’ and other pejorative terms and scare tactics used of Brexit are the direct result of the resistance of the EU to allowing the UK to leave the EU.
+The ‘confusion, lack of progress, hard Brexit’ and other pejorative terms and scare tactics used by Project Fear against Brexit are the direct result of the resistance of the EU to allowing the UK to leave the EU.
 The ‘hard to get’ EU negotiators are playing hardball to create a ‘hard Brexit’.
 The member states want to ensure that no other country will leave the EU so they are making the terms of the future relationship as difficult as possible.
 This is short-sighted, but their short-term goal is to do all in their power to stop Brexit.
 In the long-term, after Brexit, their tune will change because money is one of the few languages that most people understand.